 The City of Stirling, Mirrabooka and Osborne Libraries host a volunteer-run Job Shop service.
 Job Shop volunteers can help to review your job application and develop your job search skills.
 Free appointments are available on Monday and Wednesday for City of Stirling residents.
 Contact reception at Osborne Community Centre on (08) 9205 7940 to book an appointment.
 You must have an appointment to access this service.

-The Career Centre – Mercycare is designed to assist people from a Culturally and Linguistically Diverse (CaLD) background at any point throughout their life, to make educational, training and work choices.
+The Job and Skills Centre is designed to assist people from a Culturally and Linguistically Diverse (CaLD) background at any point throughout their life to make educational, training and work choices.
+The Job and Skills Centre provides information on training and opportunities to use skills or learn new or additional skills.
+The aim is to help people realistically manage career choices in the local labour market.

 Careers Pathways pilot for refugees – atWork Australia